CME to allow physical settlement for weekly gold options

 “Statistically, 95 pct of the options go out worthless, so who’s going to take the first step” to trade them, Neglia said.
 He added there was some interest for the product among trading houses.

-In a sharp contrast to the weekly options, open interest of CME’s popular monthly COMEX gold options currently totals well over 1 million contracts, with more investors using options to bet on the upside in gold due to economic uncertainty.
+In a sharp contrast to the weekly options, open interest of CME’s popular monthly COMEX gold options currently totals at well over 1 million contracts as more investors are using options to bet on the upside in gold due to economic uncertainty.